The most comprehensive and personalized support services available in Europe. Now, all are available on our installment plans too.

 Yes!
 A Bachelor’s Degree is not a legal requirement to get a visa in order to teach English in Poland, though you must hold a high school/secondary education diploma or equivalent.

 Having a TEFL certification or equivalent qualification for your profession is required.
-To find out more on what type of education documents are accepted, check out our guide here.

 Yes.